Updated Feb 19, 2026

 To see how your app will look on different devices, use the Staging Preview button located in the top navigation bar.
 This tool lets you test your app's appearance on various devices like the iPhone 15, Galaxy S20, or tablets, ensuring that your design adapts seamlessly to any screen size.
 Regularly testing your screens is key to confirming everything aligns properly across devices.

 If you're looking for a quicker start, Adalo offers pre-built templates like "Store with Shopping Cart" or "Ecommerce".
 These templates come with product listing screens, cart functionality, and database structures already set up.
 You can customize them to fit your brand by using the Branding Button (palette icon) to adjust colors and maintain a consistent look throughout your app.
-Once your screens are designed, focus on how your app will display and organize its products.
+Once your screens are designed, focus on how you will develop a retail app that displays and organizes its products effectively.

 Building Product Catalogs and Search